-30.14 Engine noise will be assessed in the following way:

-- a) The measuring point will be at a distance of 50 cm from and at an angle of 45° to the exhaust outlet. - b) The height of the microphone will be between 40-60 cm from the ground. - c) The noise meter will be tuned to "slow". - d) Measurements will be taken with the filter "A". - e) The clutch pedal must be actuated in order to prevent the gearbox from rattling. - f) The engine speed must be set at 4500rpm. - g) A tolerance of +1dB(A) will be permitted during the procedure. - 30.15 Suspension members must be used exactly as designed by the car manufacturer.
+- 30.14 Engine noise will be assessed in the following way: - a) The measuring point will be at a distance of 50 cm from and at an angle of 45° to the exhaust outlet. - b) The height of the microphone will be between 40-60 cm from the ground. - c) The noise meter will be tuned to "slow". - d) Measurements will be taken with the filter "A". - e) The clutch pedal must be actuated in order to prevent the gearbox from rattling. - f) The engine speed must be set at 4500rpm. - g) A tolerance of +1dB(A) will be permitted during the procedure. - 30.15 At any time during the event, it is prohibited to lower the temperature of any part of the car below the ambient temperature by any means.
+This does not apply to any type of fan, blower or any other external device to increase the airflow through any part of the car provided these devices use only air at ambient temperature.